 DIY Hanging Flower Installation — If you’re looking for a statement party, engagement, or wedding decor piece, then this DIY hanging flower installation is for you!

-Somewhere in the middle of the frantic flowering it was true love even if we were way too checked out once everything was done to enjoy it at the time…
+Somewhere in the middle of the frantic flowering, it was true love even if we were way too checked out once everything was done to enjoy it at the time…

 To be able to suspend and space the flowers easier, I wanted to make something simple to reconstruct that would withstand the weight of the flowers while not being a total eyesore.

-Essentially it’s just a wooden canvas frame (however big you want the artwork/installation to be) with chicken wire stapled to the back.
+Essentially, it’s just a wooden canvas frame (however big you want the artwork/installation to be) with chicken wire stapled to the back.
 You can find the step by step photos for it here.

-A drill and corresponding drill bit
+Drill and corresponding drill bit

-wholesale flowers, I used garden roses and ranunculus
+Wholesale flowers — I used garden roses and ranunculus.

-Once you have the wooden frame and chicken wire portion constructed, use a drill to drill a hole in each of the corners on one side of the frame.
+Once you have the wooden frame and chicken wire portion constructed, drill a hole in each of the corners on one side of the frame.